Compute projections of vectors from one matrix factor onto those of the other.

 A ggproto layer.

-An ordination model of continuous data can be used to predict values along
+An ordination model of continuous data can be used to predict values

-elements of one matrix factor in principal coordinates onto those of the
+of elements of one matrix factor in principal coordinates onto those of the

 other factor in standard coordinates.
 In the most familiar setting of PCA